Honoraria 757150 Direct Payment (DP)

 Service performed does not normally generate a tangible product.

-An Honoraria Visiting Speaker/Workshop (One (1) day only) under $5,000 requires a purchase order on line no contract is required.
+An Honoraria Visiting Speaker is done on a Disbursement Voucher.
 A complete description stating the title of the lecture and the date the event is to take place is required.
-The matching information must be read blanket and the lines detail category must read contract for services.
-If no bill is received then the department must submit a reimbursement voucher once the services are completed, which needs to state the purchase order number, the date of service and a statement made on the disbursement voucher in the payment type, stating that the services are complete.
+If no bill is received then the department must submit a Disbursement Voucher once the services are completed, the date of service and a statement made on the disbursement voucher in the payment type, stating that the services are complete.
 The authorized signature of the account must sign this document.

-If an honorarium is to be prepaid then the purchase order is put on line and once the order is dispatched then a disbursement voucher is submitted directly to accounting stating the payment type on the disbursement voucher, that this is a prepayment and to contact the department when the check is cut.
+If an honorarium is to be prepaid then a disbursement voucher is submitted directly to accounting stating the payment type on the disbursement voucher, that this is a prepayment and to contact the department when the check is cut.
 The department’s name and the contact person along with the telephone number must be stated and highlighted on the disbursement voucher.
 The authorized signatory must sign the disbursement voucher.
 Accounts payable needs at least a week and a half advanced notice if the honoraria are to be prepaid.
 All requests for a prepayment must be hand delivered to the Account Payable Department and handed to a person.

 Only Account Code 757300 Applies